-1789-Justin Morgan (or Figure), the breed's foundation sire, is foaled in Springfield, Massachusetts.
+- 1789-Justin Morgan (or Figure), the breed's foundation sire, is foaled in Springfield, Massachusetts. - 1857-D.C.

-1857-D.C.
 Linsley's book Morgan Horses is published.
-This is the earliest book documenting the history of Justin Morgan and America's first breed.

-1894-Volume I of the American Morgan Horse Register is published by Colonel Joseph Battell.

-1907-The U.S. Morgan Horse Farm is established in Weybridge, Vermont, by the U.S. Department of Agriculture for the breeding and preservation of the Morgan horse.

-1909-The Morgan Horse Club is formed at the Vermont State Fair.

-1921-To commemorate the 100th anniversary of the death of Justin Morgan, a Justin Morgan statue is presented by the Morgan Horse Club to the U.S. Morgan Horse Farm.
-It still is exhibited there today.

-1921-Registry Rule II is adopted.
-This allows the registration of horses tracing in direct female line to Justin Morgan and having 1/32 of Justin Morgan blood.

-1927-The Morgan Horse Club is incorporated as a membership corporation under the laws of the State of New York.
-This is the first time that certificates of registration were issued by the Morgan Horse Club.

-1939-The first National Morgan Horse Show is held in Woodstock, Vermont.

-1941-Owen Moon Jr. of Vermont starts the Morgan Horse Bulletin, now known as The Morgan Horse magazine.

-1948-Registry Rule II is rescinded.

-1949-Otho Eusey of Massachusetts became the printer of The Morgan Horse magazine, a duty he fulfilled until retiring in May of 1980.
+This is the earliest book documenting the history of Justin Morgan and America's first breed. - 1894-Volume I of the American Morgan Horse Register is published by Colonel Joseph Battell. - 1907-The U.S. Morgan Horse Farm is established in Weybridge, Vermont, by the U.S. Department of Agriculture for the breeding and preservation of the Morgan horse. - 1909-The Morgan Horse Club is formed at the Vermont State Fair. - 1921-To commemorate the 100th anniversary of the death of Justin Morgan, a Justin Morgan statue is presented by the Morgan Horse Club to the U.S. Morgan Horse Farm.
+It is still exhibited there today. - 1921-Registry Rule II is adopted.
+This allows the registration of horses tracing in direct female line to Justin Morgan and having 1/32 of Justin Morgan blood. - 1927-The Morgan Horse Club is incorporated as a membership corporation under the laws of the State of New York.
+This is the first time that certificates of registration were issued by the Morgan Horse Club. - 1939-The first National Morgan Horse Show is held in Woodstock, Vermont. - 1941-Owen Moon Jr. of Vermont starts the Morgan Horse Bulletin, now known as The Morgan Horse magazine. - 1948-Registry Rule II is rescinded. - 1949-Otho Eusey of Massachusetts became the printer of The Morgan Horse magazine, a duty he fulfilled until retiring in May of 1980. - 1951-The U.S. Morgan Horse Farm is taken over by the State of Vermont, becoming the University of Vermont Morgan Farm. - 1952-The Morgan Horse Show division was recognized by the American Horse Shows Association, which is now the United State Equestrian Federation (USEF). - 1961-The book, The Complete Morgan Horse, written by Jeanne Mellin, is published. - 1964-The High White/Blue Eyes Rule is adopted by AMHA.
+This required complete and natural pigmentation of the iris in both eyes and that the horse have no natural white above the most prominent point of the radius immediately above the carpal joint or the point of the hock, except on the face.